spirit-code/spirit/core/docs/Input.md

 -- if you specified them in terms of the Bravais vectors -- also the anisotropy and DM vectors.

+**Units:**

+The Bravais vectors (or matrix) are specified in Cartesian coordinates in units of Angstrom.
+The basis atoms are specified in units of the Bravais vectors.

+The atomic moments `mu_s` are specified in units of the Bohr magneton `mu_B`.

 Heisenberg Hamiltonian <a name="Heisenberg"></a>
 --------------------------------------------------